Conquer your student debt. Refinance now.

 Alternatives to Using a Credit Card to Pay Student Loans

-Using a credit card to make student loan payments has significant drawbacks due to the costly late fees and high credit card interest rates.
-And, credit card companies don’t have the same protections that student loan issuers offer, and aren’t eligible for perks like the student loan interest tax deduction.
-If at all possible, student loan borrowers avoid using a credit card to make loan payments.
+Using a credit card to make student loan payments has significant drawbacks due to the costly late fees, hitting your credit limit, and high credit card interest rates.
+And, credit card companies don’t have the same protections that student loan providers offer, and aren’t eligible for perks like the student loan interest tax deduction.
+If at all possible, student loan borrowers should avoid using a credit card to make loan payments.

 It is also important to note that federal loan servicers and many private loan servicers do not accept credit card payments for student loans.
 Credit card companies see this as a violation of the rules that disallow companies from accepting card payments to make debt payments.